Nisporeni District: Geography

 Nisporeni District is located in the central part of the Republic of Moldova.
 It is bordered by Ungheni District on the northwest, Calarasi District on the northeast, Straseni District on the east, Hincesti District on the south, and Romania on the Prut River.
 The district is in the Cantral Moldavian Plateau.
 The hilly landscape is fragmented by valleys 150 to 250 m deep, with steep ravines which develop landslides.
 Nisporeni District is situated on the highest part of the plateau, encompassing the Codri forest.
 The terrain has been called "Basarabian Switzerland."
 Paradoxically, the forested Codri is most prone to erosion and landslides.
 In the western part of the Codri is the highest point in Moldova, Bălănești Hill, at a height of 430 m.

 Climate

 Nisporeni District, in common with the republic, has a temperate continental climate with mild, short winters and warm, long summers.
 On average, there are 2,195 hours of sunshine in central Moldova.
-Sunshine ranges from 43–65 hours in December to 300–340 hours in July.
+Sunshine ranges from 43 to 65 hours in December to 300–340 hours in July.
 The average annual temperature is 10 °C. Monthly temperatures are above the annual average from March to November and below from December to February.
 Average annual precipitation ranges from 500–650 mm.
 Fall rains are highly variable.